MorganPeju/personal-hugo-website/content/english/authors/admin/_index.md

 ---
 In 2019, I graduated with a combined BSc/MSc in Mechanical Engineering from Arts et Métiers ParisTech.
 I then pursued my studies in project management in a work-study program at IAE Paris and Natixis.
 Through these experiences, I worked on the management of artificial intelligence projects and wrote a master's thesis on the challenge of banks to evolve towards a data-driven strategy.

 My will to specialise in data science led me to move to Canada where I graduated a master's degree at Polytechnique Montreal.
 Back in France, I decided to work on a meaningful project.
-That's why I am currently working at Sibius, a company created following the work of the French National Center for Scientific Research (CNRS) on the early detection of cognitive disorders.
+That's why I worked for almost 2 years at Sibius and the French National Center for Scientific Research (CNRS) on the early detection of cognitive disorders.

 You'll find on this site a summary of my various IT projects.